Judicial Branch Home >

-FAQ - Family Law Cases
+FAQ - Family SHC Services

 Q: Are forms and instructions available on the Internet?

 Yes.
 On this website, you can download MN Court Forms (statewide use) and 4th District Court Forms (used in Hennepin County).
-Some other forms for self-represnted parties in the 4th District Court are available the Self Help Centers.
+Some other forms for self-represnted parties in the 4th District Court are available only at the Self Help Centers.